5th Floor, Brigade Towers,

 Fastest Growing Market:

-The sports medicine market is expected to register a CAGR of 7.5% during the forecast period (2019-2024).
 Certain factors that are fuelling the market include rising burden of sports injuries, consistent innovation of new products and treatment modalities, and rising demand for minimally invasive surgeries.

 Moreover, trends suggest that incidences of injuries are expected to increase significantly in the coming years.
 Additionally, the rate of injury is expected to increase in the developing part of the world, as sports and physical activities are gaining significance in the region.
 The current high rate of injury in the developed countries, along with increasing incidences of injury in developed and developing countries, is expected to drive the sports medicine market across the world.